Katinka Larsen

-Katinka Larsen (9 November 1905 – August 1999) was a female diver who competed for England.
+Katinka Larsen (9 November 1905 – August 1999) was a female diver who competed at the 1936 Summer Olympics.

 Diving career

-Larsen competed for England in the 3 Metres Springboard at the 1934 British Empire Games in London.
+Larsen represented England at the 1934 British Empire Games in London, where she competed in the 3 metres springboard event.

 She won a silver medal in the 3 Metres Springboard Diving at the 1934 European Aquatics Championships.

-She also competed at the 1936 Summer Olympics, finishing 13th on the 3 metre springboard.
+At the 1936 Olympics Games in Berlin, she finished 13th on the 3 metre springboard.

 Larsen was described in 1937 as being "one of the finest divers in the world".

 Personal life

 She married Edward F W Tinsley in March 1937 at Finchley, with the wedding cake decorated with a miniature diving board.